Everything You Need To Know About Short Term Health Insurance Under the Affordable Care Act

 Short Term Coverage and Special Enrollment

 When you lose coverage during the year, it triggers a “special enrollment period” (so do other life events like having a baby, getting married, or moving).
 This is typically a 60-day window to enroll in a Marketplace plan starting on the day you lose coverage.
 Having short term coverage while you wait for the new coverage to start can be smart, but be aware that losing short term coverage will not trigger special enrollment.
-Thus, if you opt for short term coverage instead of using special enrollment, and go without minimum essential coverage for three months or more in a year, you could find yourself owing the fee.
+Thus, if you opt for short term coverage instead of using special enrollment, you won’t have an opportunity to get major medical again until next open enrollment.

 Examples of When to Get Short Term and When Not To Get Short Term